Hajj: History

 In pre-Islamic Arabia, a time known as Age of Ignorance (Jahiliyya), the Kaaba became surrounded by pagan idols.
 In AD 630, Muhammad led his followers from Medina to Mecca, cleansed the Kaaba by destroying all the pagan idols, and then consecrated the building to God.
 In AD 632 (9 Zil Hajj 10 AH = 9 March 632 AD, a Friday), Muhammad performed his first and last pilgrimage with a large number of followers, and instructed them on the rites of Hajj.
 From this point onward, the Hajj became one of the five pillars of Islam.

 During medieval times, pilgrims would gather in the big cities of Syria, Egypt, and Iraq to go to Mecca in groups and caravans comprising tens of thousands of pilgrims, often under state patronage.
 Hajj caravans, particularly with the advent of the Mamluk Sultanate and its successor, the Ottoman Empire, were escorted by a military force accompanied by physicians under the command of an amir al-hajj.
 This was done to protect the caravan from Bedouin robbers or natural hazards, and to ensure that the pilgrims were supplied with the necessary provisions.
 Muslim travelers like Ibn Jubayr and Ibn Battuta have recorded detailed accounts of Hajj journeys in medieval times.
 The caravans followed well-established routes called in Arabic darb al-hajj (path of the hajj), literally: "pilgrimage road", which usually followed ancient routes such as the King's Highway.
+For more see History of the Hajj: Hajj routes.

 Timing of Hajj

 The date of Hajj is determined by the Islamic calendar (known as the Hijri calendar or AH), which is based on the lunar year.
-Every year, the events of Hajj take place in a ten-day period, starting on 1 and ending on 10 Dhu al-Hijjah, the twelfth and last month of the Islamic calendar.
-Among these ten days, the 9th Dhul-Hijjah is known as Day of Arafah, and this day is called the day of Hajj.
+Every year, the events of Hajj take place in a ten-day period, starting on 1 and ending on 10 Dhu'l-Hijja, the twelfth and last month of the Islamic calendar.
+Among these ten days, the 9th Dhu'l-Hijja is known as Day of Arafah, and this day is called the day of Hajj.
 Because the Islamic calendar is lunar and the Islamic year is about eleven days shorter than the Gregorian year, the Gregorian date for Hajj changes from year to year.
 Thus, each year in the Gregorian calendar, the pilgrimage starts eleven days (sometimes ten days) earlier.
 This makes it possible for the Hajj season to fall twice in one Gregorian year, and it does so every 33 years.
 The last time this phenomenon occurred was in 2006.

-The table below shows the Gregorian dates of Hajj in recent years (the dates correspond to 9 Dhul-Hijjah of the Hijri calendar).
+The table below shows the Gregorian dates of Hajj in recent years (the dates correspond to 9 Dhu'l-Hijja of the Hijri calendar).
 Prospective dates are approximate: